SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### Transfer

-Transferring an object from one sponsoring client to another is specified in [@!RFC5731] and [@!RFC5733].
+Transferring an object from one sponsoring client to another client is specified in [@!RFC5731] and [@!RFC5733].
 The Transfer command is mapped to a nested resource, named "transfers".

-The semantics of the HTTP DELETE method are determined by the role of the client executing the method.
+The semantics of the HTTP DELETE method are determined by the role of the client executing the DELETE method.
 For the current sponsoring client of the object, the DELETE method is defined as "reject transfer".
 For the new sponsoring client the DELETE method is defined as "cancel transfer".

 #### Request